rticommunity/rticonnextdds-usecases-umaa/README.md

 # UMAA Application examples
 --------------------------------------------------------------------------------

+RTI has developed some example code and xml files for the UMAA SA service as a
+guide to be used when developing against the UMAA standard using Connext.

+These examples include the UMAA 3.0.1 release idl files and are intended as a reference only.

+Customers are encouraged to reach out to the RTI Services team to assist with any
+implementation of the latest Release which is Distro D(CUI controlled).

 XML-based app creation as a framework was chosen for the following reasons:

 - A low code option with entities defined in an external xml artifact that can be